Tallyb/jest-preset-angular/README.md

 import 'jest-preset-angular';
 import './jestGlobalMocks'; // browser mocks globally available for every test
 ```
+Copy the  jestGlobalMocks.ts file found in the example nex to your setupJest.ts.

 ...and include this in your `package.json`:
 ```json